RichardByrne95/CI-MS4-TuckIn/README.md

 -   Allow restaurant opening times to span over 2 days e.g. 13:00 - 02:00.
 -   Implement flexible minimum time before first available delivery slot as different restaurants prepare food at different speeds, and have different delivery schedules.
 -   Allow customers to pre-order with a restaurant if it's not open today.
--   Add prompt to remove everything from order when food from another restaurant is in the bag.
+-   Add prompt to remove everything from bag when food from another restaurant is in the bag.
 -   Allow the user to store a different bag for each restaurant.
 -   Add choices to food modal e.g. select toppings.
 -   Add ability for restaurants to issue discount codes.